 CEO & Co-Founder

 When was the last time you talked to a customer who wasn’t complaining and who genuinely answered your questions?
-Join this session with 4-5 real customers, who are over the age of 55 and who are willing to give you genuine answers to your questions.
-Provide us with the questions you want to pose to your average 55+ customer and hear their honest answers.
+Apart from your kids, how much do you know about the “millennials’” attitudes and approach to insurance?
+Do they really want everything to happen on Snapchat, in the form of photos and videos?
+Do they really only have an attention span of 3 minutes?
+How will they cope with life in 10-15 years time?
+Perhaps they will become very similar to their parents in their insurance attitudes and behaviour?
+The young always seem so different, but are they really so far apart?
+Join this session with 4-5 real customers, who are willing to give you genuine answers to your questions.
+Provide us with the questions you want to pose to your average customer and hear their honest answers.
 Follow up with more questions during the sessions.
 Remember, these are people who don’t know how the insurance business works, and who will be sharing their own unguarded responses with you.
 Meaning that you may hear some unexpected answers that may lead to new ideas and cause you to make changes in your business.
 Here are some questions we are planning to ask our customer panellists:

 - If you had to say you didn’t like insurance companies, what would be your two main reasons?